-- 47 The previous year figures are regrouped or reclassified according to current year grouping and classification. - 48 The Company has few foreign currency balances (both receivables and payables) which have been outstanding for a period which is beyond the prescribed period for settlement as per the guidelines of Reserve Bank of India (RBI) and FEMA.
-As per management, the Company will take necessary steps in coordination with its bankers to regularise such receivables and payables.
+- 51 The previous year figures are regrouped or reclassified according to current year grouping and classification. - 52 The company has few foreign currency balances (both receivables and payables) which have been outstanding for a period which is beyond the prescribed period for settlement as per the guidelines of Reserve Bank of India (RBI) and FEMA.
+As per management, the company will take necessary steps in coordination with its bankers to regularise such receivables and payables. - During the year, the company entered into loan agreement with Saptak Buildcon Private Limited (SBPL) (Entity over which relative of Director / KMP have control or significant influence) on April 20, 2023 to borrow approximately ₹ 100 crores.